bazurbat/jagen/README.md

 # Jagen

-Jagen eases the development of multiple interdependent software packages by abstracting peculiarities of their individual build systems and providing facilities to manage them as a whole.
+Jagen eases the development of multiple interdependent software packages by generating a meta project which abstracts the peculiarities of their respective build and source control systems and provides instruments to uniformly manage them as a whole.

-It mainly targets embedded development use case when things should be done "your way" instead of trying to fit build requirements to rigid paradigms of Yocto and Buildroot.
-In particular, integrating third-party SDKs, toolchains or packages with non-standard build systems intended to be much simpler.
-The focus is on ease of use and customization instead of trying to provide a library of recipes for every piece of software ever written.
-On the other hand, vendor or project-specific recipe libraries and patches are well-supported and integrating packages using mainstream build systems (such as Autotools and CMake) is trivial.
+It mainly targets embedded development use cases when things should be done "your way" instead of shoving the requirements into rigid paradigms of Yocto and Buildroot.
+In particular, integrating third-party SDKs, pre-built toolchains or packages with non-standard build systems intended to be a straightforward process.
+The focus is on ease of use and adoption rather than trying to provide yet another idiosyncratic collection of recipes for every possible piece of software.
+On the other hand, vendor and project-specific recipe libraries and patches are well-supported and adding packages using mainstream build systems (such as Autotools and CMake) is trivial.

+The generated build system is simple to understand and customize.
+It collects all commands outputs and allows to selectively repeat any stage (such as configure or compile) of a single or multiple packages respecting the dependencies and running to completion of a certain target such as creation of a filesystem image.
+It is possible to combine multiple projects or parts into a single product using the concept of "layers".

-Jagen also provides workspace management features.
-SCM-controlled (Git and Mercurial) packages can be inspected, updated, cleaned up, etc. using the same command replacing the most common usage of Google's Repo and gclient tools.
+The built-in workspace management facilities allow SCM-controlled (Git and Mercurial) packages to be inspected, updated, cleaned up, etc. using universal commands.
+They replicate the most common use cases of Google's Repo and gclient tools such as cloning and updating of multiple repositories.
+The sources in the form of distribution archives are also supported.
+They will be automatically downloaded and verified during the build.
+The source repositories and archives are cached and can be shared between different projects.

-The packages tracking specific SCM branches can be updated automatically.
-You can reconfigure, rebuild, reinstall, whatever a single or multiple packages and all dependencies will be respected.
-There are facilities to create filesystem images.
+Jagen is a mature project which is used in production since 2014.

-### Requirements
+## Requirements

 POSIX compatible shell, Lua 5.1 or 5.2 (or LuaJIT 2.0), [Ninja](https://ninja-build.org/).